-Our network consists of both static and pan tilt zoom (PTZ) cameras.
-These different types of cameras are essential as they allow the team at the central control room to track and intervene in criminal activity across districts in real-time.
-The network increases the effectiveness of law enforcement personnel and public safety officers dramatically as it shortens reaction time to incidents, minimizes false reporting and elevates arrest and prosecution rates.
+During 2021/22 we made additional investments in public safety through our CCTV camera rollout.
+The SWCID installed two additional CCTV cameras and will now investigate the implementation of static cameras with human detection to further improve safety and security in the area.
+These different types of cameras are essential as they allow real-time tracking and intervention of criminal and suspicious activity by the central control room team.
+Our CCTV network increases the effectiveness of law enforcement personnel and public safety officers as it shortens their reaction time to incidents, minimizes false reporting and increases arrest and prosecution rates.